Anturix/yopass-german/README.md

 Since Version 12.1.0, yopass comes with the german language included.
-So this repository is obsolete an will be archived.
+So this repository is obsolete and will be archived.

 ---